 You can see how activities are equally fun no matter how you play them in this video:

-Routines within the Yoga Class
+2. Routines within the Yoga Class

 Routines: Helpful for All, Essential for Some

 Routines within a class are helpful for all and essential for some.
 They reduce stress because they provide predictability and reassurance throughout your yoga time.

 - an opening song (see the Hello Song I use in my preschool classes below)

 - routinely doing 3 yoga breaths during or after a pose